 We ask all students to make their choices and pick a reserve.
 We then create the option blocks to accommodate as many student preferences as possible.
+Please be aware that some courses may not run if they don't attract sufficient numbers.

-If we need to offer a student their reserve or their choices do not fit we will go back to them and talk about choosing again.
-We are pleased to say that most students will get their choices, we moved to this student-led process a few years ago and it has been successful.
-The Options Process will be complete by Easter.
+If we need to offer a student their reserve, or their choices do not fit, we will go back to them and talk about choosing again.
+We are pleased to say that most students will get their choices.
+We moved to this student-led process a few years ago and it has been very successful.
+The options process will be completed by Easter.